 - Reduce your appetite,

 - Increase focus and clarity,

 It’s no surprise that going Keto involves high fat and low carb eating.

 In fact, on a Ketogenic diet your diet will consist of more healthy dietary fats than you can imagine.

-However a Ketogenic diet is different than just going low carb because it is necessary to lower your protein intake significantly as well.
-Instead of storing dietary protein, your liver turns excess protein into glucose through a process called gluconeogenesis.
+However a Ketogenic diet is different than just going low carb because it is necessary to moderate your protein intake depending on your individual circumstance as well.
+A typical SAD diet is too high in protein consumption over all and while some of us do benefit from more protein, others do better to reduce their amount temporarily for healing purposes.
+Also instead of storing dietary protein, your liver will turn excess protein into glucose through a process called gluconeogenesis.
 Thus just following a low carb diet is not sufficient to start burning fat and producing ketones.

 Just as there is no one size fits all approach to creating pure health, the Ketogenic macronutrient amounts are different for each person.
-While an athletic person or relatively healthier person may handle more carbohydrates and protein, those who are less active or have more metabolic damage may have tighter dietary restrictions.
+While an athletic person or relatively healthier person may handle more carbohydrates, protein, and fat, those who are less active or have more metabolic damage may have tighter dietary restrictions.
 Playing around with your individual macronutrient amounts but staying in the range of 65-80% fat, 15-25% protein, and 5-10% carbohydrates will help to determine your own individual thriving place.

 to enter into ketosis although some may need to go lower to achieve the same results.
 We know that every carbohydrate turns into glucose so it’s not just processed foods, breads, refined grains, and sugars but even root vegetables, fruits, whole grains, and natural sweeteners are all turned into glucose after being broken down in the digestive tract.